fathorMB/Quasar/src/README.md

-# Quasar Micro-Framework
+﻿# Quasar Micro-Framework

-Quasar is an opinionated .NET 8 micro-framework for building data-centric, CQRS and event-sourced APIs.
-It combines mediator-driven command/query handling, a pluggable event store, relational/document read models, identity & ACL, logging, and optional real-time streaming over SignalR with TimescaleDB time-series persistence.
+Quasar is a .NET 8 micro-framework for building CQRS and event-sourced APIs.
+It combines a mediator, pluggable event storage, rich read-model projections, identity & ACL, logging, and optional real-time streaming.

 ## Table of Contents